-Any information supplied to Supply Desk Limited * will always be held in accordance with the Data Protection Act 1998.
+Any information supplied to Supply Desk Limited * will always be held in accordance with the General Data Protection Act, 2018.

 * Supply Desk Limited includes our company domains – Supplydesk.co.uk, TheSupplydesk.com, Thesupplydesk.co.uk, Synarbor Education.com, TeachIn.com.au, TeachIn.ca, TeachIn.nz and Teachin.co.uk, plus may at times contain other domains for services such as our OpenLink service – for a full list of currently active Supply Desk Limited domains please drop us an email by clicking here.